HenrikMoe/Service-Infrastructure/README.md

 For GFD family.

-3 things Loyalists:
+Loyalists:

-Physical therapy stretches and strenghening exercies with a rope or strap taught type object and elastic rubber bands.
+Stretches and strenghening exercises with a rope or strap taught type object and elastic rubber bands.

 Drilling with a therapy massage gun around your entire hip not really your thighs as much.

 Chiropracter.

+Lunges and banded bridges.

 Not necessarily in that order.